google/keytransparency/docs/architecture.md

 # Mutation
 Mutations in Key Transparency are defined as a signed key-value object.
-- The Key must the the valid index associated with the user's identifier.
+- The Key must be the valid index associated with the user's identifier.
 - The Value is an object that contains
    - A cryptographic commitment to the user's data.
    - The set of public keys that are allowed to update this account.